aputtapa000/subsyncer/README.md

 # Subtitle Synchronizer Documentation

 ## Overview
-The Subtitle Synchronizer is a Python-based GUI application designed to help users synchronize subtitle files (.srt) with video files.
+The Subtitle Synchronizer is a Python-based GUI application designed to help users synchronize subtitle files (`.srt`, `.ass`, `.sub`) with video files.
 It provides an intuitive interface for adjusting subtitle timings while previewing the video.
 100% written by AI (using 4o and Perplexity AI).

 ## Features
 - Load video and subtitle files.